 Anatolian history consists of so many cultures so intertwined by the hands of time, so mixed together by the winds of history, that they all have become one.
 One giant portrait.
 A great mosaic with more characters than the Game of Thrones, more colours than a bag of skittles, more love stories and rivalries than a Woody Allen movie.

 It is this glorious history that is the foundation upon which modern Turkish society rests, nothing more than a light snowfall on top of an expansive mountain shaped by the unbridled labor of history.
 Without such a mountain, the snowfall would appear normal, small, innate, unimportant.
 And yet it doesn’t.
 It is the whipped cream on top of the hot chocolate, adding flavour and texture, the perfect and necessary component to such rich antiquity – just as an essential addition to the evolving nature of the mountain as any other.
 The denial of this opulent heritage would be seemingly ludicrous, yet it is quite real.

-This would also mean accepting the fact that there are currently ethnicities present in Turkey other than Turks themselves (first and foremost the Kurds).
+This would also mean accepting the fact that there are currently ethnic groups present in Turkey other than Turks themselves (first and foremost the Kurds).
 Some Turks worry that admitting this would lead to dissent, ethnic tension, dangerous ideas and the eventual dissolution of the state.
-What they fail to realise is that it would also lead to open discussion, new ideas, transformative policies and increased freedoms – all positive changes that, if enacted fully, would negate the possibilities of any such negative consequences.
+What they fail to realize is that it would also lead to open discussion, new ideas, transformative policies and increased freedoms – all positive changes that, if enacted fully, would negate the possibilities of any such negative consequences.

 Anatolia is the land that the sun rises on.
 It is time for the sun to rise again.
 This time in the name of diversity, openness, appreciation and oneness.
 The people of Anatolia, Turk or not, are just as one with each other as they are with the history that gives them their country today.